michaelwnau/auto-doc/README.md

 `auto-doc /path/to/repo`
-auto-doc will preprocess the code files in the repository, send them to the GPT-3 model for processing, and output the generated documentation to a file or console.
+auto-doc will preprocess the code files in the repository, send them to the GPT-3.5 or -4 model for processing, and output the generated documentation to a file or console.

 By default, auto-doc saves the generated documentation to a file called documentation.txt.
 You can customize the output file name by providing a --output option: